edamame-course/edamame-course.github.io/about.md

 <img src="{{ site.baseurl }}/assets/howe.jpg" title="Profile Picture" class="profile">

-Dr. Adina Howe [www.germslab.org](http://www.germslab.org) is an assistant professor in the Department of Agricultural and Biosystems Engineering at Iowa State University.
+[Dr. Adina Howe](http://www.germslab.org) is an assistant professor in the Department of Agricultural and Biosystems Engineering at Iowa State University.
 Her research focuses on integrating traditional microbiology approaches with metagenomics and computational biology as investigative tools to understand environmental microbial populations.
-She enjoys programming and teach others about how she learned to do it.
-You'll often find her playing volleyball, ultimate frisbee, or with a dog on her lap.
+She enjoys programming and teaching others about how she learned to do it.
+You'll often find her playing volleyball, ultimate frisbee, or hanging out with her family and dog.

 <img src="{{ site.baseurl }}/assets/teal.jpg" title="Profile Picture" class="profile">